ghosert/grunt-applymin/README.md

 #### Prerequisite

 1. Python and NodeJs is prerequisite to run the demo
-2. Install grunt by: 'sudo npm install -g grunt-cli'
+2. Install grunt by: `sudo npm install -g grunt-cli`
 3. `cd grunt-applymin/sample`, run `npm install` to install project dependencies

 #### Start demo